VAWGG/cochan-1/README.md

 attempt to write into a closed channel will emit `error` event, which will crash your app unless you handle it.

-In the snippet above, this could happen if you manually close the channel returned from `streamToChan()`.
+In the snippet above, this could happen if you manually closed the channel returned from `streamToChan()`.

 Also note that, when you pipe some stream into a channel, and that source stream